FreeCAD/FreeCAD-documentation/wiki/Draft_API.md

     placement : Base.Placement
         If a placement is given, it is used.

     face : Bool
         If face is False, the rectangle is shown as a wireframe, otherwise as a face.

-    Rectangles can also be constructed by giving them a list of four vertices as first argument: makeRectangle(list_of_vertices,face=...)
+    Rectangles can also be constructed by giving them a list of four vertices as first argument: make_rectangle(list_of_vertices, face=...)
     but you are responsible to check yourself that these 4 vertices are ordered and actually form a rectangle, otherwise the result might be wrong.
 Placement is ignored when constructing a rectangle this way (face argument is kept).